The negative effects of having low self-esteem are numerous.

 This loneliness is just an effect of low self-esteem.
 Low self-esteem makes you feel defective internally as though you are the only one who is unworthy.
 But in reality, many others feel the same way about themselves too.
 And just like you, they aren’t sharing their vulnerability with others, so no one knows.

-5. You have trust issues with yourself and others.
+5. It can cause you to have trust issues with yourself and others.

 Your mind can’t comprehend why someone would love a defective person like you.
 Whenever your partner compliments you or does something for you out of love, you will naturally be doubting if they are genuine or not.
 You will constantly seek confirmation from your partner or the things they do.
 What you end up finding though is “evidence” that he or she doesn’t love you.